 Our positions are reserved for the exceptionally talented who have demonstrated the commitment to the calling of the law and the ideals of the noble profession.

-A successfully completed internship at Providence Law Asia is a requirement in applying for a TC or RLT.
+A successfully completed internship at Providence Law Asia is recommended when applying for a TC or RLT.

 International Clerkships and Internships

 - International Clerkships (4 – 6 months) for foreign lawyers and foreign postgraduates in law.

 - Internships (4 weeks) for local and foreign law undergraduates.